nightroman/FarNet/FSharpFar/tests/README.md

     fs: ModuleName.FunctionName()

-How to run a particular async expression:
+How to run a particular async job:

-    fs: FarNet.FSharp.Job.Start ModuleName.AsyncName
+    fs: test ModuleName.AsyncName